pyscf/pyscf/doc/source/tutorial.rst

   mol.mass = {'O1': 18, 'H': 2}

 .. note::
-  :attr:`Mole.spin` is *2S*, the alpha and beta electron number difference.
+  :attr:`Mole.spin` is *2S*, the unpaired electrons = the difference between the numbers of alpha and beta electrons.

 :class:`Mole` also defines some global parameters.
 You can control the print level globally with :attr:`~Mole.verbose`::